-- Made ground - man-made deposits such as embankments and spoil heaps on the natural ground surface.

-- Worked ground - areas where the ground has been cut away such as quarries and road cuttings.
+- Made ground man-made deposits such as embankments and spoil heaps on the natural ground surface.
+Worked around - areas where the ground has been cut away such as - Worked ground areas where the ground has been cut away such as quarries and road cuttings.